7 Steps To Mindfulness Meditation For Beginners

-If you’ve been toying with the idea of starting mindfulness meditation, this is it.
-This 7-Step Mindfulness Meditation Guide is a practical manual specifically made for beginners.
-So even if you have zero experience, you will learn to meditate mindfully.
+If you’ve been wanting to try mindfulness meditation, this step-by-step, beginner-friendly guide is here to help.
+Even if you have zero prior experience, you will learn to meditate mindfully.

-A state of mindfulness allows you to notice your sensations, thoughts, feelings, and happenings around you, taking place right now, away from both the future and the past.
+Mindfulness is not a state of thoughtlessness.
+It’s a state in which you focus and observe sensations, thoughts, feelings, and events happening right now, away from both the future and the past.

-We can be mindful in many ways, like mindful breathing, mindful walking, and mindful eating.
-However, the best way to draw its maximum benefits is through mindfulness meditation (this guide).
+You can be mindful in many ways, like mindful breathing, mindful walking, and mindful eating.
+The best way for beginners is through mindfulness meditation (this guide).

-[Download the free “Mindfulness Meditation Guide PDF” (link at the end) to launch your practice.
-You will be ready to start mini-workshops to teach others after 6–8 weeks of self-practice.]
+[Use the link at the end to download the free “Mindfulness Meditation Guide PDF.”
+Learn it and then launch your practice.
+You’ll be ready to start mini-workshops to teach others after 6–8 weeks of self-practice.]

 “Be happy in the moment, that’s enough.
 Each moment is all we need, not more.” ― Mother Teresa